uqlibrary/technology-training/R/dplyr/dplyr.md

 filter(gapminder, country != "France")
 ```

-To do what we did previously in one single command:
+To do what we did previously in one single command, using the pipe:

 ```
 gap_small_97 <- gapminder %>%